yseop/vscode-yseopml/client/README.md

 - Code folding
 - KB class attributes completion (needs class to be opened at least once)
-- Basic Yseop Engine model based type completion
+- Basic type names completion, based on Yseop Engine's model
-    * This feature uses the parameter `yseopml.pathToPredefinedObjectsXml` to get the **absolute** path of the `predefinedObjects.xml` file provided by user's version of Yseop Engine.
+    * This feature uses the parameter `yseopml.pathToPredefinedObjectsXml` to get the **absolute** path to the `predefinedObjects.xml` file provided with one of the user's Yseop Engine version's.
     * To edit the parameters, use the shortcut `ctrl + ,`.

 [comment]: # (The snippet list can be updated using:)